anishmss/rna-seq-analysis/README.md

 # Differential expression analysis
-Differential expression analysis can be performed using the R Markdown notebook Main.Rmd.
+Differential expression analysis can be performed using the R Markdown notebooks \`1 - Explore and QC.Rmd\` and \`2 - DE Analysis.Rmd\`.

 ## Software requirement
 The following steps were executed on RStudio (v.1.2.5042) and R (v.
 4.0.3).